 In 2001 Jordan was awarded the Margaret Mahy Medal and Lecture Award for her contribution to childrens literature, publishing and literacy.

 Rocco was re-released in 2003.
-Rocco Makepeace is about to make a very unexpected trip.
-He will meet people who live in caves, who hunt with bow and arrows and believe in magic and superstition.
-Some of them will become very special to him; and because of that, Rocco will have a hard time going home.
-But then he realises that something is deadly wrong.
+Rocco Makepeace is about to make a very unexpected trip, which will enable him to meet people who live in caves, hunt with bows and arrows, and believe in magic and superstition.
+In such an extraordinary world, Rocco becomes resistant to the idea of returning home - but he soon realizes that this otherworldly place is anything but paradise.

-The Silver Dragon (Scholastic, 2007) completes Jordans series about Denzil the Apprentice Wizard.
+The Silver Dragon (Scholastic, 2007) completes Jordan’s series about Denzil the Apprentice Wizard.
 Denzil is drafted in by Friar Gregory to create the first printing press, using his knowledge from the future.
-Classical mishaps ensue - Lemony Snicket with time travel!
+Classical mishaps ensue – The Silver Dragon is like Lemony Snicket with time travel!

 The previous three books in the 'Denzil' series, The Wednesday Wizard, Denzil's Dilemma, and The Great Bear Burglary have been re-jacketed by Scholastic to coincide with the publication of the final book in the series.